QR4.5.9 Testing The Theory

 Note1.
 Two leptons with three generations plus anti-matter variants is 12.
 Two quarks with three generations plus anti-matter variants and three colors is 36.
 Plus one photon, eight gluons, three weak bosons, one graviton and the Higgs is another 14.
 The total is 62.

-Suppose one could see a computer screen but had no access the hardware and software that created it.
-If one saw that screen changes occurred in bit units, does that mean that virtual “bit particles” created them?
-A better conclusion is that the screen changes in bit units because the bit is the basic unit of the processing that creates the screen.
-Likewise, the assumption of physics that virtual photons cause electromagnetic effects is premature.
+Suppose one could see a computer screen but not the hardware and software that created it.
+If the changes on the screen occur in bit units, does that mean that unseen bit particles create them?
+In fact, the screen changes in bit units because the bit is the basic unit of the processing behind the screen.
+Likewise, electro-magnetic effects on the screen of our space can occur in photon units because the photon is the basic unit of the processing that changes the screen.

-Dynamic processing that tries every option doesn’t need agents to push it, so an electron can fall to a lower energy orbit without needing an “orbit boson” to make it so.
-The forces that physics attributes to imaginary particles are produced by quantum processing as follows:
+Processing that explores every option doesn’t need agents to push it, so an electron that falls to a lower energy orbit doesn’t need an orbit boson to make it so.
+The forces that physics attributes to imaginary particles can be explained by quantum processing as follows:

 2. The strong effect.
-The standard model needed a new field, three new charges and eight gluons to explain how quarks bind in a nucleus.
-In quantum realism, quarks share photons to achieve stability and the color charge is the axis orientation needed for a stable result.
-Again, no magical gluon agents are needed (4.4.4).
+The standard model needed a new field that created eight gluons with three charges to explain how the nucleus holds together, but a processing model just lets quarks share photons to achieve stability.
+Again, no virtual agents are needed (4.4.4).

 3. The weak effect.
-The standard model needed another field, three more bosons and two new charges to explain how neutrons decay but still couldn’t explain why protons don’t decay.
-In quantum realism, neutron decay is a neutrino effect whose reverse is an electron effect only possible in stars, so protons are stable in empty space.
-Weak bosons are again unnecessary and thus imaginary agents (4.4.6).
+The standard model needed another field, three more bosons, and two new charges to explain how neutrons decay, and still couldn’t explain why protons don’t decay in empty space.
+In contrast, a processing model just lets neutron decay be a neutrino effect, and predicts that protons only decay in stars.
+Again, no virtual agents are needed (4.4.6).

 4. The Higgs.
-If weak bosons don’t exist, the Higgs boson isn’t needed at all.
-CERN added yet another species to its already overflowing menagerie of “particles” that had no role at all in the evolution of matter.
-Adding another virtual particle to the standard model house of cards didn’t add anything new to our knowledge (4.4.7).
+If W-bosons don’t exist, the Higgs boson isn’t needed at all.
+It is just another species the already over-flowing menagerie of particles that had no role in the evolution of matter, so yet another virtual particle that adds nothing new to our knowledge is avoided (4.4.7).

 5. Gravity.
-Every attempt to find gravitons has failed but standard model iconographies still display it as if it were real (Figure 4.17).
-But if gravity alters space and time, how can particles that exist in space and time do that?
-Something else is needed and Chapter 5 attributes gravity to a grid processing gradient.
+Every attempt to find gravitons has failed but standard model iconographies still display them as if they were real (Figure 4.17).
+But if gravity alters space and time, as Einstein says, how can particles that exist in space and time do that?
+In contrast, Chapter 5 attributes gravity to a processing gradient.

 Figure 4.17.
 The CERN Standard Model

-Finally, if the Higgs can interact with weak bosons to give mass, how do other bosons interact?
-A quark can be subject to electromagnetic, strong, weak, Higgs and gravity forces, so what happens if a virtual photon, gluon, weak boson, Higgs and graviton appear at the same time?
-That virtual bosons only interact to make our equations work isn’t satisfactory.
-And as matter bosons imply anti-matter versions, what happens if a Higgs meets an anti-Higgs?
-The standard model being an ad hoc model doesn’t predict anything.
+A processing model explains what the standard model does without virtual particles, so they are unnecessary agents that needn’t exist at all.
+And even if they did, the standard model tells us nothing about them.
+For example, if the Higgs acts on weak bosons to give mass, how do other bosons interact?
+A quark can be subject to electromagnetic, strong, weak, Higgs, and gravity forces, so what will happen if a virtual photon, gluon, weak boson, Higgs, and graviton appear at the same time?
+The standard model doesn’t say.
+Also matter bosons imply anti-matter versions, so what happens if a Higgs meets an anti-Higgs?
+Again the standard model doesn’t predict anything, so physics is better off without it.

 Next